dbursztynowski/5g-taskforce/k3subuntu/README.txt

 - in case of WARNING "multipathd is running on k3s2 known to have a breakage that affects Longhorn.
 See des                      cription and solution at https://longhorn.io/kb/troubleshooting-volume-with-multipath" do this https://longhorn.io/kb/troubleshooting-volume-with-multipath/

-- on the master and workers do:
+- on the master and workers execute:
 $ sudo nano /etc/multipath.conf
 add this et the end and save:
 blacklist {